• In 1966 Chicago a sheltered and shell-shocked Black eight-year-old girl is blindsided by cruel and casual racism.

 FILMING DETAILS

-Status: Film Festival Circuit and Education Initiative Underway
+Status: Film Festival Circuit and Education Initiatives Underway

 Hold This While IP Founder, Pamela Weiss serves as EP and Producer